 - Investments in education have a high rate of return to the state.
-For every dollar invested in education, the state's economy receives a return substantially higher than that dollar. - As student population in the state's colleges and universities rises, schools are hard-pressed to find funds for additional classroom and library space that is needed.
+For every dollar invested in education, the state's economy receives a return substantially higher than that dollar. - As student population in the state's colleges and universities rises, schools are hard-pressed to find funds for additional classroom, lab and library space that is needed.
 Using bonds to fund technology and facilities projects, schools are able to make needed improvements without raising tuition for this purpose. - Technology investments will provide benefits to research and students.
 Funding will allow the state's four-year universities access to cutting edge information and research.
 It will also allow for more online courses, providing better access to college for working adults. - By using revenue from bonds purchased by the public to finance college infrastructure, the state can invest in higher education without increasing taxes. - Improvements in college and university infrastructure will enhance the economic advancement of the state in many ways.
-One anticipated benefit is that state schools will be better able to attract federal and private funds for research and development of the state. - The proposed college bond program is a good one because it will provide for improvements at all public two-year and four-year institutions across the state.
+One anticipated benefit is that state schools will be better able to attract federal and private funds for research and development.